bigbluebutton/bbb-ci-test-resources/README.md

 This repository link is included in [import-tests-ci-resources.sh#L7](https://github.com/daminebenq/bigbluebutton/blob/develop-updated/bigbluebutton-html5/tests/puppeteer/import-tests-ci-resources.sh#L7).

+Test files are located cordinately with what version they will be used for; For 2.3 testing: it's files are located in `2.3` folder.
+And future BBB versions with different layouts will have different folders.

 ## How to use ?

 In Audio, Webcam, Presentation File Upload and Visual Regressions tests.
 Our tests scripts require ready to use files, to guarantee the expected results.